thepoppycat/BBCS-X-NoSQL/Part2/README.md

 | ... | ... |

 **Then using the above "conversion" table, complete `Pipeline.py` by converting/condensing your normal query methods into one that uses pipeline aggregation!**
-<small>Admittedly, this is not the best example to show the true power of pipeline aggregation but it is a step in the right direction </small>
+<font size="1">Admittedly, this is not the best example to show the true power of pipeline aggregation but it is a step in the right direction </font>

 ##